CemtiCofes/CemtiCofes/README.md

-😤 A very boring individual who really wants to make a 2D RPG game like Hollow Knight.
+😤 A very boring individual who really wants to make a 2D RPG game like Undertale or smth.

 🟡 Pronouns: He/him